dzhavat/dzhavat.github.io/_posts/2019-02-17-deprecations-in-rxjs-v6-4-0.md

 Do you often find yourself using `null` (or `undefined`) instead of callback functions when subscribing to an Observable?
 Do you find that annoying?
 Well, starting from this release, that practice is now discouraged.
 The recommended way is to use an “`observer`”.

 What is an “`observer`” you might be asking?
-It’s … just an object that has three properties — `next`, `error` and `complete`.
+It’s an object that has three properties  —  `next`, `error` and `complete`.
 Each property is used for the corresponding callback function.

 With that in mind, here’s a list of all deprecated signatures and their recommended alternative ([StackBlitz](https://stackblitz.com/edit/rxjs-deprecated-null-subscribe)):